 From your first consultation you will receive:

-- As explanation into what we think is causing your health ailment
+- An explanation of what we think is causing your symptoms

-- Explain what testing should be performed for diagnosis and/or to help rule out suspected conditions.
+- Explain what testing is available to help rule out suspected imbalances

 - A therapeutic diet tailored to you

 - Your initial supplement suggestions